Tending the Flame

 About the Camp Kawartha Environment Centre

-We are fortunate to hold this reunion at the inspiring and beautiful Camp Kawartha Environment Centre.
-Located next to Trent University’s stunning wildlife sanctuary lands in Nogojiwanong (Peterborough), the Camp Kawartha Environment Centre is renowned as one of the most innovative and sustainable building designs in all of Canada.
-Nestled amongst two hundred acres of cedar forest, we’ll gather in this warm and welcoming sanctuary for a weekend of song, learning, and community.
+We are fortunate to hold this reunion at the incredible Camp Kawartha Environment Centre.
+Located next to Trent University’s stunning wildlife sanctuary lands in Nogojiwanong (Peterborough), the Environment Centre is renowned as one of the most innovative and sustainable building designs in all of Canada.
+Nestled amongst two hundred acres of cedar forest, we’ll gather in this warm and welcoming sanctuary for a full day of song, learning, and community.

 There are parking spaces available onsite for those driving, as well as public transportation options.
+If you are looking for a ride there and back, email Mila to connect with someone who has an extra seat in their car.
 The Environment Centre is wheelchair accessible.

 Cost & Registration

 I am including two registration options, below: with catering or without catering.
 Lunches will be provided by the incredible Erin Copeland, here in Peterborough.
-And dinner will be made by Michael (our cook and my hubby from the trainings).
+And dinner will be made by Michael (our cook from the trainings).
 All prices are in Canadian dollars.

-Includes two lunches, one dinner, coffee, tea, and snacks
+Includes one lunch, one dinner, coffee, tea, and snacks

 Includes coffee, tea, and snacks